 Most outdoor dining will not need development consent.
-It will be 'exempt development' (see Key Terms) and will only need a footway approval from the City.
+It will be 'exempt development' (see Key Terms) and will only need a footway approval from Council.

-Outdoor dining that is not exempt development will also need development consent from the City.
+Outdoor dining that is not exempt development will also need development consent from Council.

-If you are not sure which approvals you need, please talk to the City either at one of our Neighbourhood Service Centres, or by calling 9265 9333.
+If you are not sure which approvals you need, please talk to Council either at one of our Neighbourhood Service Centres, or by calling 9265 9333.